-The teaching programme at the interdisciplinary Centre for Modern Indian Studies in Göttingen is characterised by the fact that the different perspectives that the humanities, the social and the economic sciences have on the Indian subcontinent are integrated into one concept.
+The teaching program at the interdisciplinary Centre for Modern Indian Studies in Göttingen is characterised by the fact that the different perspectives that the humanities, the social and the economic sciences have on the Indian subcontinent are integrated into one concept.
 The main focus, though, is on dealing with contemporary problems regarding Indian politics, society and economy.
 This teaching project actively involves development economists, anthropologists, historians, indologists, political and religion scientists as well as geologists.
 Besides specific knowledge about India from these subjects, students will gain profound knowledge relating to the geography, history and institutions of the country.
 Students of Modern Indian Studies should learn at least one modern Indian language required in many fields.

-The Master Programme Modern Indian Studies provides five study foci: State and Democracy", "Modern Indian History", "Culture and Society in Modern India", "Religions in Modern India", and "Indian Economic Development" (note: knowledge of Economics necessary)“.
+The Master Program Modern Indian Studies provides five study foci: State and Democracy", "Modern Indian History", "Culture and Society in Modern India", "Religions in Modern India", and "Indian Economic Development" (note: knowledge of Economics necessary)“.
 Students will learn a modern Indian languages.
 All students will spend their third semester at a university in India, in some cases it might also be possible to study abroad at a university in Europe or overseas which also has a focus on India.

-The Master Programme „Modern Indian Studies“ qualifies for a professional career in Indian and transnational companies, in the field of social and economic development, in associations, in administration and public service, in NGOs, in tourism and in the field of media and communication.
+The Master Program „Modern Indian Studies“ qualifies for a professional career in Indian and transnational companies, in the field of social and economic development, in associations, in administration and public service, in NGOs, in tourism and in the field of media and communication.
 Furthermore, it provides the basis to continue an academic career.

 Knowledge of a modern Indian language is recommended, however language courses can also be taken in the M.A. program.

 Here you will find the newest Examination and Program Rules and Regulations (in German, English will follow).
 Please note that the current rules and regulations are being changed.
 Please contact the study program coordinator for more information.